explodinglabs/jsonrpcserver/docs/async.md

 Some reasons to use this:

-1. Use it with an asynchronous transport protocol like [websockets](examples#websockets).
+1. Use it with an asynchronous protocol like sockets or message queues.
 2. `await` long-running functions from your method.
 3. Batch requests are dispatched concurrently.

 ## Notifications

 A notification is a request with no `id`.
-We should not respond to notifications, so jsonrpcserver gives an empty string to signify *there is no response*.
+We should not respond to notifications so jsonrpcserver gives an empty string to signify there is *no response*.

 ```python